Care after giving birth

 • All women who birth at Bendigo Health

-• Women referred to our service who birthed elsewhere for example Tertiary/Metropolitan hospitals
+• Women referred to our service who birthed elsewhere.
+For example Tertiary/Metropolitan hospitals

 • Referrals from Special Care Baby Unit and the Child and Adolescent Ward.